Dantevg/DynmapExport/README.md

 - `world`: the name of the world
 - `map`: the name of the map
 - `zoom`: the zoom-out level, 0 is fully zoomed in.
+- `change-threshold`: The minimum fraction of pixels to change before the automatic export saves the result.
 - `from` and `to`: the in-game coordinates that specify the (inclusive) range of tiles to export.
   - `x`, `y` and `z`: the in-game block coordinates